 Luckily, there aren’t

-any many surprises at the Cigar City brewery.
+any many surprises on the Cigar City brewery tour.
 Just sit in the middle of the bench and you’ll be fine.
 The location is easy to find and the parking is plenty and FREE.

 I know, I know.
 ‘Checking in’ to things isn’t always a great experience.
 Checking in …to rehab. …to the gynecologist’s office. …with your boss on a Saturday. …to a hotel in Japan when you are one half of an unmarried couple.
 Trust me on this one.

-Checking in to your tour at Cigar City Brewery is another animal altogether.
-Check in, reservations or walk-ins accepted, fork over $8 for the tour, and they pour you your first beer in an adorbs 5oz glass that you get to keep!
+Checking in to your Cigar City Brewery tour is another animal altogether.
+Check in, reservations or walk-ins accepted, fork over $8 for the tour, and they pour you your first beer in an adorbs 5 oz glass that you get to keep!
 I bet you can’t say that about your OBGYN.
-Actually, if there’s anywhere you should get alcohol upon checking in it’s the gynecologist’s office.
+Actually, if there’s anywhere you should get alcohol upon checking in it’s the gynecologist’s office, am I right!

 The tours last somewhere around 45 minutes?
 If I remember correctly.
 Which I probably don’t.
 What I do remember is being the solo female on a tour of about 20 dudes celebrating a bachelor party.
 Nothing like making a group of strangers uncomfortable using only your presence!

 The first stop on the tour is about five feet from check-in.
-Brewhouse numero uno is where the magic happens and by “magic” I mean yeasts eating sugars and pooping out alcohol and CO2.
+Brewhouse #1 is where the magic happens and by “magic” I mean yeasts eating sugars and pooping out alcohol and CO2.
 Magical, delicious yeast farts.

 As amazing as humans are at what they can do–build pyramids, turn their eyelids inside out, break bricks with their bare hands, work at the mall–I’m even more impressed by what the machines can do.
 Thank you Sesame Street for setting me up for a life content with watching things go swiftly by on an assembly line.

 The bottling/packaging plants of breweries are always my favorite part of a tour.
-All stages of this process are ON POINT, son.
+All stages of this process are ON POINT.
 Washing, filling, capping, labeling, packaging – all with precision and like, wicked fast.
 Mesmerizing.